S2-group/STF-raspberrypi/devices-ondemand/README.md

 ## SmartPlug setup

 The SmartPlug has no particular setup.
 It should only be accessible by the Pi in a local network.
-Ideally, the Pi is connected to the outside world via Ethernet, and you use its WiFi adapter to create a hotspot where both the phones and the Smart Plug connect to.
+Ideally, the Pi is connected to the outside world via Ethernet, and you use its WiFi antenna to [create a hotspot](hotspot/README.md) where both the phones and the Smart Plug connect to.

 ## Automation script setup